- How to apply

 Member site access FAQs

-If, when logging onto the member site, a message announces “your account is inactive” and enough time has passed since you applied, please Contact our Membership Chair to confirm your application was received and to estimate when member website access will be activated.
+- If “your account is inactive” when logging into the site and enough time has passed since you applied, please Contact our Membership Chair to confirm your application was received.

 - The body of the message includes access and a long link to the Member Area.
 Click the link (or copy/paste it into your browser).

-- At the next screen, type the site-generated username and password.
-Once in the member website you may change the password if desired at the link provided.
+- At the next screen, type (copy/paste) the username and password you received in the email.
+Once in the member website you may change the password (right margin) if desired.

 - Write down and save your password.
 Failure to do so will require the process to be repeated.